 The hoya is a flowering succulent genus plant with up to 300 species that is mostly grown in the US as a houseplant.
 These dogbane family members are known for their waxy, star-shaped flowers.
 If yellowing has ruined the visage of your hoya, you’ll want to get to the bottom of it right away so you can take action and fix your ailing plant.
 Here we will look at the causes for hoya leaves turning yellow and their solutions.

-A hoya can exhibit yellow leaves due to one or more of the following reasons:
+A hoya can exhibit yellow leaves due to one or more of the following 8 causes:

 - Too much direct sunlight.